 The Company's common stock is traded on the NYSE under the symbol "SAR".
 Prior to July 30, 2010, our common stock traded on the NYSE under the symbol "GNV."
-The following table lists the high and low closing sales prices for the Company's common stock and such closing sales prices' percentage of premium or discount to NAV for the last completed fiscal year and the current fiscal year to date.
-On August 20, 2012, the last reported closing sale price of our common stock was \$16.75 per share which represents a discount of approximately 35.4% to the NAV reported as of May 31, 2012.
+The following table lists the high and low closing sales price for the Company's common stock and the closing sales price as a percentage of NAV for the last completed fiscal year and the current fiscal year to date.
+On per share which represents a premium of approximately

+2011, the last reported closing sale price of our common stock was \$ May 31, 2011.

+% to the NAV reported as of